 Most laptops come with a fibre cover (high-tech plastic reinforced with synthetic carbon) around the screen which can be easily removed using a flat screw driver or a knife.

 After removing the outer lining, remove the fasteners with the help of a screwdriver.

 Next, you’ll find that the laptop screen is connected to the processor with the help of a plug.
 Gently detach it and plug in the new screen.

 Assemble the remaining parts and power on the laptop to check if it works.

 Tip: Use an adhesive tape to cover the plugged portion so that it stays intact.

 Summary & Infographic

-As evident from what we have discussed above, all you’ve to do is identify the issue and find the required parts.
+As evident from what we have discussed above, all you have to do is identify the issue and find the required parts to fix your laptop.
 The next time you face an issue with your laptop, make sure you use these tips before heading over to the repairer.